Digital Manufacturing FAQs

-Our industrial 3D printing, CNC machining, and injection molding services provide parts made directly from the customer’s 3D CAD model, reducing the likelihood of errors.
+Our industrial 3D printing, CNC machining, sheet metal fabrication, and injection molding services provide parts made directly from the customer’s 3D CAD model, reducing the likelihood of errors.
 Proprietary software automates toolpath generation to decrease manufacturing times and reduce costs.

 What companies do you work with?

 Due to the proprietary and competitive nature of projects we work on, we do not disclose a listing of our customers.
 However, we do regularly receive permission to share customer success stories.
-Read our case studies here.
+Read our success stories here.

 We serve a variety of industries including medical device, automotive, lighting, aerospace, technology, consumer product, and electronics.